PHGLPagani/financialCrawler/README.md

 https://fknol.com/

-Disclairmer: FKnol will soon require log in to access the website, this means the code will need to be updated, this is currently underway.
+Disclairmer: FKnol will soon require log in to access the website, this means the code will need to be updated - this is currently underway.